-A condensate trap ships with the unit and must be installed on the condensate drain to prevent flue gasses from escaping and creating a hazardous condition in the installed space.
-The condensate drain is located on the flue outlet at the bottom front of the water heater.
+A condensate trap assembly ships with the unit and must be installed on the condensate drain to prevent flue gasses from escaping and creating a hazardous condition in the installed space.
+The condensate drain is located at the bottom rear of the water heater near the flue outlet.

-Connect the condensate trap assembly to the PVC fitting on the flue outlet.
+Connect the condensate trap assembly to the PVC fitting on the condensate drain pipe.
 Then rotate the trap so that it contacts the floor.
-Connect 1/2" ID clear vinyl tubing, rated for 170 degrees Fahrenheit or higher, or an optional Condensate Neutralization System to the barbed hose connection at the end of the condensate trap.
+Connect 1/2" ID clear vinyl tubing, rated for 170 degrees or higher, or an optional Condensate Neutralization System to the barbed hose connection at the end of the condensate trap.

-CONFIRM THE SUPPLY GAS TYPE
+CONFIRM THE GAS TYPE

 Confirm the gas type supplied matches the rating label requirement on the front of the water heater.
 The Conquest water heater will require either Natural or Propane gas.

-If the available gas type is not correct your unit will require a conversion.
+If the available gas type is not correct, your unit will require a conversion.
 Contact the factory for instructions for converting to or from Natural or Propane Gas.